atulapra/Emotion-detection/README.md

 ## Data Preparation (optional)

 * The [original FER2013 dataset in Kaggle](https://www.kaggle.com/deadskull7/fer2013) is available as a single csv file.
-I had converted into a dataset of images in the PNG format for training/testing and provided this as the dataset in the previous section.
+I had converted into a dataset of images in the PNG format for training/testing.

 * In case you are looking to experiment with new datasets, you may have to deal with data in the csv format.
 I have provided the code I wrote for data preprocessing in the `dataset_prepare.py` file which can be used for reference.